 During preparation or simulation of your GROMACS systems, the GROMACS package output some useful informations.
 You can find this output in the GROMACS output window by pressing on the button .
 There you will be able to save the GROMACS output in a .txt file by pressing on the Save button or to clear it by pressing on the Clear button.

-If you need help with installation, please visit: installing SAMSON, installing SAMSON Elements to your SAMSON installation.
+If you need help with installation of SAMSON, please visit: User guide: installing SAMSON.